keeper013/Oasis.MicroService/README.md

 ### Micro Service Implementation
 To implement a microservice, the following steps should be followed:
 1. Create a class library project, add reference to Oasis.MicroService, define all necessary interfaces and implementations for features.
-2. Define the context classes of the controllers, which should implement *MicroServiceContext*, if they haven't been defined yet.
-The context class is the run time context of the controllers, it should be able to expose all necessary configuration and injected dependencies for the controllers.
-3. Define the context builder classes of each context, which should implement *MicroServiceContextBuilder<TContext>*. *MicroServiceContextBuilder<TContext>* class has 2 abstract methods to be implemented, *BuildContext* method initializes and returns context of the service, while *Initialize* method does all dependency injections.
+2. Define the context builder classes for the microservice, which should inherit from abstract class *MicroServiceContextBuilder*.
+The class has an abstract method named *Initialize*, all dependency injections done with IServiceCollection should be done inside it (don't inject the controllers).
+Note that 1 microservice assembly should only contain 1 non-abstract class implementing *MicroServiceContextBuilder*.
-4. Define controllers of the microservice, and the web APIs inside the controllers.
-The controllers should implement class *MicroServiceController<TContext>*, *TContext* is the type of context of this controller.
+3. Define controllers of the microservice, and the web APIs inside the controllers.
+The controllers should implement class *Controller*.
+Note that all controllers defined in the microservice assembly will resolved using the service provider built from the IServiceController interface built in step 2.
 ### Web Host Implementation
 To implement the web API host, the following steps should be followed:
 1. Create a web API project, add reference to Oasis.MicroService.